hassio-addons/addon-motioneye/README.md

 The bash shell command to be executed when the button is pressed.

-## Known issues and limitations

-- Local USB or Pi cameras are currently not supported yet.
-This is caused by a limitation of Hass.io.
-A request for a change has been made to make this possible in the future. motionEye(OS) allows you to use a second instance (e.g., a Pi Zero W) for those kinds of purposes.

 ## Changelog & Releases

 This repository keeps a change log using [GitHub's releases][releases]